JonHub/stacasso/README.md

 #### Contributing

-The repository is new and contains alpha code, and currently not accepting contributions at this time.
+The repository is new and contains beta code, and currently not accepting contributions at this time.
 Please check back, as we would like to be able to accept contributions at some point in the future.

 #### Future Work

 (Internally, the code could to be cleaned up and refactored.)

-The goal is to get `Stacasso` usable, and then get it integrated into Google's cirq `contributing` folder, see [Contribute to Google Cirq](https://github.com/quantumlib/Cirq/blob/master/CONTRIBUTING.md) ...
+* [ ] The goal is to get `Stacasso` usable, and then get it integrated into Google's cirq `contributing` folder, see [Contribute to Google Cirq](https://github.com/quantumlib/Cirq/blob/master/CONTRIBUTING.md) ...

-Larger qubits would be interesting to visualize.
+* [ ] Larger qubits would be interesting to visualize.
 In this case, the gameobard would have to be stepped (or animated).
 For instance, ten qubits needs 1024 states, but could be used to show error correction, such as the Shore code (9-qubits).

-Larger HLF2D problems would be interesting, as well as the shallow code that ran on Google's Sycamore (need to dig out that reference).
+* [ ] Snytax highlighting can be expanded to include numbers, and qubit names (right justify), when they are different lenths.